Jamesoncy/starshot-app/README.md

 First is to go to the starshot-back directory.

-To run the starshot backend, create a .env under starshot-back, copy the .env.example text and paste it to your created .env, if you have pm2 installed, you can just run npm run start or if not you node server.js
+To run the starshot backend, create a .env under starshot-back, copy the .env.example text and paste it to your created .env, if you have pm2 installed, you can just run npm run start or if not, node server.js

 To stop the starshot-back, simply type npm run delete